-The initial interface is a circle with radius 0.15 and centered at (0.5, 0.75) in a unit square $(0, 1)^2$ .
-The interface stretched during simulations by wrapping around the center of the box, reaching a maximal deformation at t = 4 and returning to the initial circular form at t = 8.
+The initial interface is a circle with radius 0.15 and centred at (0.5, 0.75) in a unit square $(0, 1)^2$ .
+The interface is stretched during simulations by wrapping around the centre of the box, it reaches a maximal deformation at t = 4 and returns to the initial circular form at t = 8.

 The computations were realized using a signed distance function as an initial level set function and exact Dirichlet boundary conditions during simulations.
 The coarse grid and subsequent grid levels were chosen analogously to Zalesak's disk example.
-A uniform time step was chosen by setting $\Delta t^n = \Delta t = 8/N$ .
+A uniform timestep was chosen by setting $\Delta t^n = \Delta t = 8/N$ .

-Numerical results for the single vortex example are plotted in Figure 4.8, and the numerical $L_1$ error (4.6) is presented in Table 4.7.
-The area of the circle at t = 8 equals 7.2302E-2, which corresponds to a gain of 2.3% with respect to the exact area
+Numerical results for the single vortex example are plotted in Figure 4.8, numerical $L_1$ error (4.6) is presented in Table 4.7.
+The area of the circle at t = 8 equals 7.2302E-2 that corresponds to a gain of 2.3% with respect to the exact area 7.0686E-2.

-7.0686E-2.
 Note that again no extension to our level set method was used.
-For instance, no redistancing was applied in simulations; see the picture at the right of Figure 4.7 where the numerical level set function at t = 4 is presented.
+For instance, no redistancing was applied in simulations, see the right picture in Figure 4.7 where the numerical level set function at t = 4 is presented.

-Acknowledgment.
-The authors would like to thank Christian Wehner, a student at the University of Heidelberg, for providing numerical results comparing the flux-based level set method and the ENO scheme.
+Acknowledgments.
+The authors would like to thank the student Christian Wehner from the University of Heidelberg to provide us with numerical results comparing the flux-based level set method and the ENO scheme.
+The second author was supported by the grants VEGA 1/3321/06 and APVT-20-040902.